kaelzhang/node-comment-json/README.md

   // If the start location is the same line as the previous token,
   // then `inline` is `true`
   inline: boolean

+  // But pay attention that,
+  // locations will NOT be maintained when stringified
+  loc: CommentLocation
+}

+interface CommentLocation {
+  // The start location begins at the `//` or `/*` symbol
+  start: Location
+  // The end location of multi-line comment ends at the `*/` symbol
+  end: Location
+}

+interface Location {
+  line: number
+  column: number
 }
 ```